 The female cyclist

 We asked Jen Offord to investigate the women’s cycling industry, explaining what could have led to this surge in popularity.

-Part of this expanding demographic is of course the female cyclist, with levels of participation increasing at a faster rate than the numbers of women participating in sport, generally speaking.
-It’s hard to pinpoint the precise reason for this, but the increase in commercial cycling ventures targeted at women must be helping.
+Part of this expanding demographic is of course the female cyclist.
+Levels of participation are increasing at a faster rate than the numbers of women participating in sport, generally speaking.
+It’s hard to pinpoint the precise reason for this.
+But, the increase in commercial cycling ventures targeted at women must be helping.
 For example, this year’s inaugural Women’s Tour, launched by events company, SweetSpot, to parallel their Men’s cycling event which had existed for a decade prior to this and the television coverage of the event, on ITV4.

 High-street retailers to the rescue

 Noticing the growing trend of women cyclists, one high street retailer took the bold step of opening the UK’s first ever women-specific cycling shop, Bella Velo, based in Surbiton.
 Of course Bella Velo isn’t the only brand targeting women cyclists, with a number of online retailers, such as Velo Vixen, now dedicated to women.

 Unlike other “female-friendly” high street cycling stores, who dedicate an increasing amount of space in their shops to women’s products.
 Bella Velo stocks only women’s cycling clothes and only women’s bicycles.
 That’s not to say a man can’t nip in there to get a tyre changed however.